jmtilli/micronovaxrr/deploy/README.txt

 chemical composition and mass density.
 Both chemical composition and mass density can't be determined simultaneously by XRR.

-The effects of rough interfaces are calculated with Nevot-Croce model, which assumes that rough interfaces are normally distributed.
+The effects of rough interfaces are calculated with Nevot-Croce model enhanced by modifications proposed by Feranchuk et al. The Nevot-Croce model assumes that rough interfaces are normally distributed.
+The Feranchuk et al modification adds maximum roughness amplitude.
 The specified roughness value is RMS roughness.
 If arbitrary depth profiles are required, the rough region can be split to multiple equally thick layers, the density of which can be adjusted and fitted independently.
 To split rough interfaces, specify the interfacial roughness and use the split roughness tool on the layer editor tab.
 The initial densities and compositions of intermediate layers are calculated by normal distribution, but they may be adjusted and fitted independently.

 Measurements can be imported from File -> Load measurement.
 The number of data points is divided by the modulo parameter.
 Usually 500 - 1000 is a good number